undersfx/sndslib/README.md

 ## Installation

-SNDSLIB has no external dependancies.
+SNDSLIB has no external dependencies.
 It runs just with python 3.6 or higher.

 ```bash
 pip install sndslib